gh0stshell/AVR-Serial-Programmer/README.md

 connection.
 The circuit has a feature that allows the firmware to be loaded to the target microcontroller, and the serial line to be passed through to the target without manual intervention.
 A jumper setting allows for the programmer firmware to be updated.
-The microcontroller used is now the ATTiny4313.
+The microcontroller used in the programmer hardware is now the ATTiny4313.
 The original AT90S2313 is obsolete and the ATTiny2313 is now too limited.

 The firmware manages the programming of an expandable range of AVR microcontrollers, FLASH, EEPROM and fuse bits, using the SPI port of the target